MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 ### Application discovery and management

+**How do I make my app discoverable and easy to install/update/uninstall?**

 Application discovery and installation are the first two interactions that a user will have with your application.
 Reliable installation, update, and uninstallation experiences are important pieces of a consistent, high-quality user experience.
 The following best practices will help ensure that your application leaves a good impression when discovered and managed by end-users:

 #### Application discovery